WeblateOrg/weblate/docs/user/glossary.rst

 .. versionadded:: 4.5

-Flagging certain glossary terms as ``terminology`` manually, or by using :guilabel:`Tools` ↓:guilabel:`Mark as terminology` puts them in all glossary languages.
-Use this for terms that should be translated consistently.
+Flagging certain glossary terms as ``terminology`` manually, or by using :guilabel:`Tools` ↓:guilabel:`Mark as terminology` adds entries for them to all languages in the glossary.
+Use this for important terms that should be well thought out, and retain a consistent meaning across all languages.

 .. seealso::